joelouthan/Theologicus/src/doctrine-christ-saves/doctrine-ordo-salutis/2018-05-17-ordo-salutis-v-but-god-preaches-to-the-dead.md

 "Come forth!
 Come to the cross.
 Lay your sins upon me.
 Come to me, all who labor and are heavy laden by the weight of sin and iniquities, and I will give you rest.
 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest and peace for your souls.
 For my yoke is easy, and my burden is light.”

->Romans 8:10-11 (CSB) Now if Christ is in you, the body is dead because of sin, but the Spirit gives life because of righteousness.
+>Romans 8:10-11 Now if Christ is in you, the body is dead because of sin, but the Spirit gives life because of righteousness.
 And if the Spirit of him who raised Jesus from the dead lives in you, then he who raised Christ from the dead will also bring your mortal bodies to life through his Spirit who lives in you.

 He did not save you from a bad marriage, bad kids, bad job, or nothing like that.
 He did not save you from pain and misery and persecution.
 He did not save you to a easy life.
 He saved you to himself--actual life, fullness of joy, pleasures evermore, and complete satisfaction.